|Nutrition Facts (per serving)|

 Once this happens, scoop the pastry into a ball and wrap in plastic wrap and chill in the refrigerator for anything from 30 minutes to a couple of hours.
 You can also make the pastry the day before.

-Preheat an oven to 350F.
+Preheat an oven to 350 F.

 Place the pie tin lined with pastry onto the middle shelf of the oven, then carefully pour in the filling making sure it does not overflow.

-- The quiche can also be eaten cold, but never directly from the fridge, or it will be too hard and the flavours dead.
+- The quiche can also be eaten cold, but never directly from the fridge, or it will be too hard and the flavors dead.
 Always allow it to come to room temperature before serving.